-The Committee will meet once a term and will be chaired by the Bursar.
+The Committee will meet once a term and will be chaired by the DoO.
 The Governor who is responsible for overseeing health and safety will attend these meetings where possible.
 The other members of the Committee will be:

-- The Bursar / Director of Operations
+- Director of Operations

+- Head

-- The Head
+- Head of Facilities

-- The Caretaker
+- Caretaker

-- The Safety Officer
+- Head of HR and Compliance

-- The Deputy Head
+- Deputy Head